Uberspace/lab/source/guide_nextcloud.rst

 cronjob
 -------

-To get a better performance Nextcloud suggests to add a local cronjob.
+For better performance, Nextcloud suggests to add a local cronjob.

 Add the following cronjob to your crontab_:

-.. warning:: Replace ``<username>`` with your username!

 ::

- *  *  *  *  * /usr/bin/php -f /var/www/virtual/<username>/html/cron.php
+ *  *  *  *  * /usr/bin/php -f $USER/html/cron.php

 Memcaching
 ----------

-Another thing you can configure to get a better performance is enabling Memcaching.
+To further enhance perfomance, enable Memcaching.

-To enable Memcaching (APCu) you only need to add the following line to your /var/www/virtual/$USER/html/config/config.php:
+To enable Memcaching (APCu), add the following line to your /var/www/virtual/$USER/html/config/config.php:

 ::